-If a director is in any way, whether directly or indirectly, interested in a contract or proposed contract with the company, he or she is required to declare the nature of his or her interest at a meeting of the board.
+If a director is in any way, whether directly or indirectly, interested in a contract or proposed contract with the company, they are required to declare the nature of their interest at a meeting of the board.

 Banks are also required to disclose details of insider-related credits in their financial statements.
 These insider-related credits include transactions involving directors, shareholders and employees and their related interests.